256dpi/hanya/README.md

 	}

-This class explains your definitions blueprint to Hanya.
-On the next request Hanya will create a table with fields to store the data.
+This class explains your definitions blueprint to hanya.
+On the next request hanya will automatically create a table with fields to store the data.
 Now we want to render a list of news in our _tree/news.html_:

 	<h1>Actual News</h1>
 	[news()]